The Ashes

 So Australia had won eight in a row at that point.

-It's a great run.
-But a true golden period for the Aussies is just around the corner.
+It's a great run, but a true golden period for the Aussies is just around the corner.
+In the late 1920s, a new star is on the rise.

-Hailing from a rural working-class family, Don Bradman taught himself to bat by bouncing a golf ball of a water tank and hitting it with a stump.
+Hailing from a rural working class family, Don Bradman taught himself to bat by bouncing a golf ball of a water tank and hitting it with a stump.

 Australia discovered a young batsman called Donald Bradman, who was to be the best batsman we've ever seen in the game.
 He made huge scores.